lblod/impersonation-service/README.md

 #### POST `/impersonations`

-As the current session, impersonate the provided role.
+As the current session, impersonate the provided account.
 #### Request body

 ```json